Hatter1337/PokemonBattleSimulatorAPI/README.md

   - `/resources` - AWS resources configuration with CloudFormation
   - `template.yaml` - SAM template file with API resources: API Gateway, Lambda functions, etc.
   - `samconfig.toml` - SAM configuration file with environment variables and parameters
-  - `docker-compose.yaml` - Docker Compose configuration for local development
+  - `docker-compose.yaml` - (optional) Docker Compose configuration for local development
-  - `run-local-api.sh` - Script to run SAM application locally in Docker
+  - `run-local-api.sh` - (optional) Script to run SAM application locally in Docker

 ## Deploy to your AWS account
 - First of all, you need to have an AWS account and AWS CLI installed on your machine.